MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 To set up authentication, you need to know how your tenant is set up:

-* **Tenant without conditional access policy**: If your tenant doesn't have a conditional access policy, use the same tenant ID for the 2 environment variables: `AZURE_AUTH_TENANT_ID` and `AZURE_TENANT_ID`.
+* **Tenant without conditional access policy**: If your tenant doesn't have a conditional access policy, use the same tenant ID for the 2 environment variables:
+    * `AZURE_AUTH_TENANT_ID`
+    * `AZURE_TENANT_ID`
 * **Tenant with conditional access policy**: If your tenant has a conditional access policy, you need a second tenant without conditional access.
-Use this second tenant for the `AZURE_AUTH_TENANT_ID` environment variable.
-Your first tenant, associated with your user account is used for the `AZURE_TENANT_ID` environment variable.
+    * Your first tenant, associated with your user account, is used for the `AZURE_TENANT_ID` environment variable.
+    * [Create a second tenant](/entra/fundamentals/create-new-tenant) for the `AZURE_AUTH_TENANT_ID` environment variable to access Microsoft Graph.

 1. Get your subscription ID and tenant ID with the following Azure CLI command.